Ka Ni Kanichihk Inc.

 - Advocacy experience

-- Effective Time Management and high level of professionalism
+- Effective time management, strong organizational skills, and high level of professionalism

 - Proficient record keeping ability including report writing, case notes and data collection